 As kids, we basically froze our butts off most days from October to May.
 To make matters worse, we could not ride motorcycles for that 8 month period…Yes, I hated winter in northern Ontario and it hated me.
-I therefore set my sights lazer-beam style on southern California and got here legally at the age of 33.
+I, therefore, set my sights laser-beam style on southern California and got here legally at the age of 33.
 I’ve been riding whenever I want ever since.

 For those of you riders bound by ice, snow and sleet, I suggest you read this post and follow the storage tips my brother and I learned during those long, cold and dark Canadian winters.
 Read on…

 Dirt will begin to corrode and damage metal surfaces if left on your bike for long periods of time.
 Bike owners need to be sure that they clean their bikes before putting them in storage sheds.
 If you don’t yet have any storage sheds, you may want to take a look into them for the winter months.
 You don’t have to spend a fortune, you could take a look at used storage sheds if you want to save money.

 Have a chain?
 Lubricate it.
 Lubricate all moving parts such as cables.
 Make sure you also lubricate the underside of the frame and engine.
 This will take care of any rust exposed by scratches.